ayush268/InHs/README.md

 An implementation of Oz Interpreter in Haskell.

-This Interpreter was initially developed as part of an [Assignment](https://www.cse.iitk.ac.in/users/satyadev/au19/hw2.pdf) for the Course - Principles of Programming Languages ([CS350A](https://cse.iitk.ac.in/pages/CS350.html)), IITK
+This Interpreter was initially developed as part of an [Assignment 2](https://www.cse.iitk.ac.in/users/satyadev/au19/hw2.pdf) and [Assignment 3](https://www.cse.iitk.ac.in/users/satyadev/au19/hw3.html) for the Course - Principles of Programming Languages ([CS350A](https://cse.iitk.ac.in/pages/CS350.html)), IITK

 ---